Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

     }
 {% endhighlight %}

-When the user hits the Nyan catnip, he/she gets rainbow effect:
+When the user hits the Nyan's catnip, he/she gets a rainbow effect:

 {% highlight js %}
 //load rainbow image